wSzki/test_technique/README.md

 ```
 make down
 ```
-Remember to explicitely kill the container as it is kept running in the background
+Remember to explicitly kill the container as it is kept running in the background

 #### Clearing localStorage
 Visit http://localhost:9999/?clear=1 and refresh the page